ackshually/Plasma5ResChangeFix/README.md

 These scripts aim to fix this problem by saving and restoring your desktop look.

 # Installation:
 Copy both scripts to your home directory.
-If your native resolution is other than 1920x1080, change `xrandr -s 1920x1080` line in [resfix_load.sh](resfix_load.sh) script.
+If your native resolution is other than 1920x1080, change `xrandr -s 1920x1080` line in [resfix_load.sh](resfix_load.sh) script accordingly.
 Make sure you have xdotools package installed as the scripts use it for window manipulation.

 # Usage: